haidongz-usc/GaitRef/README.md

+## Code for GaitRef: Gait Recognition with Refined Sequential Skeletons

 This folder contains the code and pretrained model for GaitRef: Gait Recognition with Refined Sequential Skeletons ([[Paper](https://arxiv.org/abs/2304.07916)]).
 We provide the python script with the processed data during submission, which we will replace with data-preprocessing python files in our final version.

 ### Environment Setup